Epistemic injustice: Hermeneutical injustice

 The term hermeneutical means "relating to interpretation", and hermeneutical injustice makes someone less able to interpret their own life.
 Hermeneutical injustice occurs when someone's experiences are not well understood — by themselves or by others — because these experiences do not fit concepts that can be found in popular language.
 This is often due to the historic exclusion of some groups of people from activities, such as scholarship and journalism, that shape the language people use to make sense of their experiences.

 For example, in the 1970s, the phrase sexual harassment was introduced to describe something that many people, especially women, had long experienced.
 Before this time, a woman experiencing sexual harassment may have had difficulty putting her experience into words.
 Fricker states that this difficulty is also not accidental, and was largely due to women's exclusion from shaping the English language and participating equally in journalism, publishing, academia, law, and the other institutions and industries that help people make sense of their lives.
 After the term sexual harassment was introduced, the same woman who experienced sexual harassment may have understood better what happened to her; however, she may have struggled to explain this experience to someone else, because the concept of sexual harassment was not yet well known.

 Marginalized groups will often attempt to overcome the hermeneutical injustice that they face by creating hermeneutical resources to interpret their experiences and share their perspectives with more privileged groups.
-In many cases, however, these efforts are unsuccessful due to their privileged counterparts' unwillingness to engage with these resources.
 Philosopher Gaile Pohlhaus created the term "willful hermeneutical ignorance" to describe these cases.
 In her paper "Relational Knowing and Epistemic Injustice: Toward a Theory of "Willful Hermeneutical Ignorance", she explains how all humans are inherently interdependent and relationally situated in social and political life.
 She argues that there is collective knowledge shared by any community, and the members depend upon one another to contribute their own perspectives to ensure the accuracy of this knowledge.
 This collaboration is halted when more privileged members of the community leverage their social and political standing to deny marginalized groups from contributing to this collective knowledge.
 Pohlhaus argues that this denial can be intentional, and constitutes instances of willful hermeneutical injustice.